 Purdue University Global offers an ExcelTrack option, which allows you to get your degree in less time.
 While it will require more work in a shorter period of time, it can ultimately save you money as you obtain your MSN.

-As long as you enroll in either the Nurse Educator or Executive Leader pathway, you can take as many courses as you like during a 10-week term for a flat rate of $3,200.
+As long as you enroll in either the Executive Leader pathway, you can take as many courses as you like during a 10-week term for a flat rate of $3,200.

 However, do keep in mind that this track is designed for highly-motivated students who already have a strong base of nursing experience and knowledge.
-If you match that profile, this could be the perfect money-saving option for you though.
+If you match that profile, this could be the perfect money-saving option for you.

 4. Accomplished Faculty